 4. Who are the crew?

 On many yachts, a Captain and Cook can accommodate up to 8 guests.
-More services means more crew!
-On a larger yacht such as 170’ LAZY Z, your crew can number anywhere from 10 to 20 based on the services you require, including the Captain, 1st Officer, Chief Engineer, 2nd Engineer, Chef, Chief Stewardess, Head Stewardess, Stewardess (2-5), Boson, Deckhands (1-3) and Purser.
+More services mean more crew!
+On a larger yacht such as the 170’ LAZY Z, your crew can number anywhere from 10 to 20 based on the services you require, including the Captain, 1st Officer, Chief Engineer, 2nd Engineer, Chef, Chief Stewardess, Head Stewardess, Stewardess (2-5), Boson, Deckhands (1-3) and Purser.

 5. Can we bring small children?

 Yes!
 Babies and small children are welcome on many yachts.
-Child supervision is essential, and your plans may call for a nanny-figure to accompany your family if you require supervision of children when you cannot be present.
+Child supervision is essential, and your plans may call for a nanny-figure to accompany your family if you require the supervision of children when you cannot be present.
 The Crew is focused on other equally important things and, although they certainly can add to the fun, you should not rely on them to perform a “nanny” role.

 6. Can I become dive certified during my yacht vacation?